msjimc/RunningWindowsProgramsOnLinux/raspberry_Pi_Desktop.md

 # Raspberry Pi Desktop

 Raspberry Pi Desktop is an x86 version of Raspberry Pi OS (Raspbian) which runs on ARM processors.
-Both are derived from Debian bullseye.
+Both are derived from Debian Bullseye.
 Consequently it's not Raspberry Pi, but an OS with the feel of Raspberry Pi.

 Raspberry Pi Desktop (2022-07-01-raspios-bullseye-i386.iso) was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors.
 VirtualBox used a 20 GB hard disk while HyperV used a dynamically resizing hard disk.
-Both installations were configured with default settings with the Xfce desktop.
+Both installations were configured with default settings with the PIXEL desktop.

 The circularMT_64.exe file and the sequence.gb file were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.